bernhardAxonIvy/doc/source/engine-guide/getting-started/linux/install.rst

 .. include:: ../_packages.rst

-To install Axon Ivy Engine simply unzip the downloaded file :file:`AxonIvyEngine*.zip` into a new :file:`AxonIvyEngine*` folder
+To install |ivy-engine| simply unzip the downloaded file :file:`AxonIvyEngine*.zip` into a new :file:`AxonIvyEngine*` folder

 .. code:: bash